johnny353535/yoi/docs/_pages/start/index.md

 # What is YOI?

 <p class="intro">YOI is Yoshino’s custom-built frontend component library.
-It enables our team to design, build and test and iterate web pages directly in the browser.
-Working with YOI saves time and leads to production-ready web pages rather than static design comps.</p>
+It enables our team to design, build, test and iterate web pages <i>directly in the browser</i>.
+Working with YOI saves time and can produce production-ready web pages rather than static design comps.</p>

 ## Quick to Learn

-If you are already familiar with the basics of HTML, you will quickly learn how to use YOI since _you will only write HTML_.
+If you are already familiar with the [basics of HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics), you will quickly learn how to use YOI since _you will only write HTML_.
 No CSS.
 And not a single line of JavaScript.
 We kept things simple because we designed this system with _non-programmers_ in mind.

 ## Easy to Use